Negative inversion: Absence

-The presence of the negations nothing and nobody in the fronted clauses makes one might expect negative inversion to occur in the main clauses, but it does not, a surprising observation.
-More surprisingly, certain adjunct phrases containing a negation do not elicit negative inversion:
+The presence of the negations nothing and nobody in the fronted clauses could make one expect negative inversion to occur in the main clauses, but it does not.
+Notably, in these examples, the predicate of the main clause is not negated.
+In the example, "When nothing happened, we were surprised," the subordinate clause "when nothing happened" contexualizes but does not negate "we were surprised."

+Similarly, certain adjunct phrases containing a negation do not elicit negative inversion when they do not negate the predicate: